aryanscodingden/ContextStore-Extension-/README.md

 # ContextStore-Extension
-A Simple Extenstion that syncs your reasearch or code on vscode, through a extenstion on chrome so you don't have to go scouring for it!
+A Simple Extenstion that `syncs your reasearch or code on vscode`, through a extenstion on chrome so you don't have to go scouring for it!
 ## FEATURES
 -  **Save Notes By Highlighting on pages**
 -  **Auto-sync on save** (Automatically send all your notes to vscode)